Subscribe to the Timescale Newsletter

 Serverless offers significant ease of use and efficiency when scaling and maintaining databases, but it can present unique challenges for PostgreSQL.
 PostgreSQL's inherent design can conflict with the distributed nature of serverless setups, leading to potential performance issues and increased costs.

-Ready to experience the benefits of intelligent PostgreSQL scaling for yourself?
+Ready to experience the benefits of smart PostgreSQL scaling?
 Try Timescale Cloud for free today—no credit card required.
-With Timescale, you can harness the full potential of your PostgreSQL database, scaling effortlessly to meet your growing data needs while maintaining optimal performance and cost-efficiency.

 This post was written by